 Hualien became a Sister City in November, 1983 with ceremonies in Albuquerque.

-For more information on Hualien, please contact the Chair:
+For more information on Hualien, please contact the Chairs: